clux/facemaulers/north/neverwinter-end-battle.md

 porting in undead? into timestop buff them?

 #### Speech?
-Why are we here..
-You have seen our work, how we can make you live forever. how we free society from the oppression of finality and yet you; continue to protect these weak people.
+Neverwinter.
+Some of you have seen our work, we can make you live forever. yet some among you have seen this seen how we free society from the oppression of finality and yet these people; you; continue to protect these weak people.

-you have stood against our forces for long enough that there is no need to be under any illusions here; you will pay for all you have killed along the way. you will be a footnote in history books; what happens to those who oppose progress. perhaps we'll open an attraction at thanatos with you in it. you would serve as quite the deterrent for other aspiring rebels. anyway, enough talk. it's time to disperse the contents of your entrails across this city.
+you have stood against our forces for long enough that there is no need to be under any illusions here; you will pay for all you have killed along the way. you will be a footnote in history books; what happens to those who oppose progress. perhaps we'll open an attraction at thanatos with you in it. you would serve as quite the deterrent for other aspiring rebels. anyway, enough talk. it's time to destroy this trecherous city, and disperse the contents of your entrails across its ruins.
+initiative: 15+10

 ## Stage 1: Arrogant Arrival
 initial attack through **choke point**